rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-11-team-fedex++-signing-off.md

 - Though the PyDSA App is still in development mode, stay tuned for it first official release :)

 ![Bubble Sort visualization](/img/blog/2016/TeamFedex++sort.gif)
+*a gif to show the working of Bubble Sort Visualisation created using D3.js by Sahar Siddiqui*

 ### **Key Learnings**
 - Never be hesitant to ask your doubts.
 Clarify as soon as possible or else you would be losing your own time.